SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 When should I start studying for the SAT?

 Start 3 to 6 months before your test date.
-Ideally, begin in Grade 10 or early Grade 11.
+Ideally, begin in Grade 10 or early Grade 11 to give yourself time for a diagnostic, focused prep, and at least one retake.

 What tools are allowed during the Digital SAT?

-You can use an on-screen calculator, timer, notepad, and reference sheet for math problems.
+You can use an on-screen calculator, timer, notepad, and math reference sheet - all built into the Bluebook app.
+No external calculators or devices are needed.

 How do I choose between the SAT and ACT?

-Take a diagnostic test or speak to a counselor to determine which test format fits your strengths better.
+Take a diagnostic test for each, or speak to a counselor to determine which test format fits your strengths better.

 Comments